mpv-player/mpv/DOCS/man/options.rst

     will not enable looping again (the command will show ``(disabled)`` on the OSD message if both loop points are set, but ``ab-loop-count`` is 0).

-``--ordered-chapters``, ``--no-ordered-chapters``
-    Enabled by default.
+``--ordered-chapters=<yes|no>``
-    Disable support for Matroska ordered chapters. mpv will not load or search for video segments from other files, and will also ignore any chapter order specified for the main file.
+    Enable support for Matroska ordered chapters. mpv will load and search for video segments from other files, and will also respect any chapter order specified for the main file (default: yes).

 ``--ordered-chapters-files=<playlist-file>``
     Loads the given file as playlist, and tries to use the files contained in